ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 HR Assistant
 ==============

-In this step-by-step walkthrough, you'll build a conversational application for a human resources assistant that can answer questions about employees at a company.
+In this step-by-step walkthrough, you'll build a conversational application for a Human Resources assistant that can answer questions about employees at a company.

 Working through this blueprint will teach you how to

    - handle a large number of domains and intents
    - use system entities such as amount-of-money, dates, and times
-   - query and filter knowledge base on multiple parameters
+   - query and filter the knowledge base on multiple parameters

 .. note::